ATL64/electoral-systems/app/texts/electoral_systems.md

 # Electoral Systems

-Fields to define the parameters of the electoray system that you want to analyse.
+Fields to define the parameters of the electoral system that you want to analyse.
 Note that System 2 will be disabled if the metric chosen above isn't meant to compare two different systems.